-EU and Japanese industries are major suppliers to the global aeronautics market.
+That said, EU and Japanese industries are major suppliers to the global aeronautics market.
 Both, however, are challenged by aggressive new entrants.
 In this context, joint technology and project development is necessary for both sides to maintain their technological leadership and competitiveness.

-EU-Japan industrial cooperation already exists in helicopters and aeroengines, but there is much more potential.
-More government-led cooperation and continued support from both authorities is needed to help the European and Japanese aircraft industries bring to fruition the development of their relationship while meeting the EU's environmental, social, and safety requirements.
+In perspective of post Covid-19 world economies recovery, that will spur aircrafts demand, more government-led cooperation and continued support from both authorities is needed to help the European and Japanese aircraft industries bring to fruition the development of their relationship while meeting the EU's environmental, social, and safety requirements.